BAFurtado/RealEstateDecision/README.md

 for contract day at 2019 and mortgage of maximum 30 years.
 Adjust accordingly.

 *TODO: Parameters analysis, averaging parameters, coefficient variation

+## To run the model
+1. `python comparisons.py` runs the comparison with the parameters set at params.py (you can change then manually) and outputs the money saved in present value if you choose do BUY a property
+2. `python generalization.py` runs a comparison with the parameters listed at the bottom of the file.
+You can manually alter parameters.
+The output printed include the varied parameters and the present value of purchasing a property.
+3. If instead you run `python plotting.py` it outputs a figure with the chosen parameters variation and the present value output
+4. Finally, running python randomizing.py gives you a list of outputs of purchasing present value. (you can change at the bottom of the file the number of times you want to randomically run the model.)
+And it plots the histogram of outputs.